 - Matching city projects with private sector investment.

-The Sustainable Infrastructure Finance Network is chaired by Chicago and co-chaired by Basel.
+The Sustainable Infrastructure Finance Network is chaired by Boston and co-chaired by Basel.

 "The C40 Sustainable Infrastructure Finance Network is a critical link between the City Energy Project in Boston and global cities and thought leaders that can help us build the on-ramps for private investors we need, creating the projects that will attract investment.
 The Network provides us an understanding of how other cities are using the tools of finance to improve the quality of sustainable infrastructure and energy efficiency projects from the investor standpoint.
 From London to Sydney, I have been introduced to city leaders and experts who are thinking about financing energy efficiency in new ways.
 I cannot imagine achieving the impact we envision without access to this valuable C40 Network."Milton Bevington, City of Boston